 Timesheets!
 It should be a synonym for micromanaging.
-This stupid style of managing work has got me feeling wired and under a lot of stress.
-How do I manage it better?
+This stupid style of managing work has got us feeling all wired and under a lot of stress.
+How do we manage it better?

 Meet The Author

 She believes emotional and mental health care are at the very core of us experiencing happiness in our life.
 Her qualifications include a Masters in Clinical Psychology and in Counselling and Psychotherapy.
 Priyanka enjoys working with young adults and understanding life as it changes with intrusions like the internet and the pandemic.
 Above everything else her true love is homemade chocolate cake.